 Jetbeam M2S WP-RX LEP flashlight review

 My first Jetbeam LEP flashlight overperformed by 1 million candelas.
-Yes, 1Mcd from its specs.
+Yes, 1Mcd higher than its specs.
 So I went ahead and bought the Jetbeam M2S in the hope it would even outperform its 800Kcd claim.